 [IIS] means members belonging to the Institute of Industrial Science.
 [MI] means members belonging to the Mathematics and Informatics Center.
 [RIISE] means members belonging to the Research Institute for an Inclusive Society through Engineering.
 [ERI] means members belonging to the Earthquake Research Institute.
 [Frontier Science] means members belonging to the Graduate School of Frontier Sciences.
 [ITC] means members belonging to the Information Technology Center.
-[IRCN] means faculty members belonging to the International Research Center for Neurointelligence.
+[Medicine] means members belonging to the Graduate School of Medicine.
 [RIKEN CBS] means faculty members belonging to the RIKEN Center for Brain Science.
 For locations of offices of the faculty members, refer to their webpages.